 There could be an excellent movie made about a serial killer who is actually a loving family man.
 It so happens that many of them are.
 They aren't all living alone in cabins.
 Some, like Bob Anderson, are reasonably normal men.
 Yes, an excellent movie could be made.
 A Good Marriage may not be that movie, but it will do for now.
 It's thought provoking, well acted, and is better than fifty percent of the movies I've seen this year.

-It's because of Allen and LaPaglia, actors who can rise above middling material, and seem like real characters we can care about.
+It's because of Allen and LaPaglia, actors who can rise above middling material.

 A Good Marriage isn't perfect, but there's not a moment when Bob and Darcy stop being real, and believable.